On Dec 17 2018 by H. Ronald Klasko

 This update will explore the major issues involved in the termination of H-1B employees.
 Terminations, whether for performance or for lack of work, present special challenges to H-1B employers and to the terminated H-1B worker.
 These challenges, including employer obligations to terminated H-1B employees, are discussed below.

 USCIS Notification of Termination

-- Regulations require an H-1B employer to notify USCIS “immediately” of “any material changes in the terms and conditions of employment” affecting an H-1B employee.
+- Regulations require an H-1B employer to notify United States Citizenship and Immigration Services (“USCIS”) “immediately” of “any material changes in the terms and conditions of employment” affecting an H-1B employee.
 USCIS policy is that a termination is such a “material change.”
-Employers may satisfy this notification obligation by sending a letter explaining the change or termination to USCIS office that approved the petition.
+Employers may satisfy this notification obligation by sending a letter explaining the termination to the USCIS office that approved the petition.